-West Seattle is a part of Seattle proper, but it’s really more like a suburb of the larger city.
-It’s mostly residential and few tourists bother to even check out this area, but it’s a great place to see and stay while visiting the Emerald City.
+West Seattle is a part of Seattle proper, but it’s more like a suburb of the larger city.
+It’s primarily residential, and few tourists even bother to check out this area, but it’s a great place to see and stay while visiting Emerald City.

-Only about 80,000 Seattleites reside in this neighborhood and its location on its own, separate peninsula, southwest of the busier and more bustling downtown Seattle, makes it a great and quiet little getaway spot that’s a bit separated from all the action of the larger city itself, yet is close enough to offer easy access to everything you want to do.
+Only about 80,000 Seattleites reside in this neighborhood.
+Its location on its separate peninsula, southwest of the busier downtown Seattle, makes it a great and quiet little getaway spot that’s a bit separated from all the action of the larger city itself, yet is close enough to offer easy access to everything you want to do.

-West Seattle is laid-back and quieter than the big city but there are still a lot of things to do within this neighborhood.
-Alki Beach is a popular area and offers beautiful views of the city skyline.
+West Seattle is laid-back and quieter than the big city, but this neighborhood still has many things to do.
+Alki Beach is a popular area that offers beautiful skyline views.

-- Best & Fun Things to do in West Seattle, Washington
+- Things to Do in West Seattle, Washington

 - Alki Beach